 View 10 selected highlights from the LEAP document collection:

-Bonus: Download the complete highlights of the LEAP document collection.
+Bonus: Download the complete highlights (36.6 MB) of the LEAP document collection.

-2. Items for Digitization - LEAP led to the addition of some 5000 images of items from the David Livingstone Centre (DLC) and the National Library of Scotland (NLS).
-Staff at the DLC (Anne Martin) and the NLS (David McClay) produced detailed lists of the items to be delivered to Livingstone Online.
+2. Items for Digitization (221 KB) - LEAP led to the addition of some 5000 images of items from the David Livingstone Centre (DLC) and the National Library of Scotland (NLS).
+Staff at the DLC (Anne Martin (Archivist, David Livingstone Centre).
+Associate director of Livingstone Online.) and the NLS (David McClay (Manuscripts Curator, John Murray Archive, National Library of Scotland).
+Institutional contact for Livingstone Online.) produced detailed lists of the items to be delivered to Livingstone Online.

-4. Legacy Data Documentation - Adrian S. Wisnicki and Research Assistant Ashanka Kumari (University of Nebraska-Lincoln) reviewed and organized some 10,000 images and other documents in developing the Livingstone Online legacy data collection.
+4. Legacy Data Documentation (819 KB) - Adrian S. Wisnicki (Assistant Professor, University of Nebraska-Lincoln).
+Director of Livingstone Online, LEAP, and the Livingstone Spectral Imaging Project. and Ashanka Kumari (Graduate Student, University of Louisville).
+Research assistant for Livingstone Online. reviewed and organized some 10,000 images and other documents in developing the Livingstone Online legacy data collection.
 This work is captured in two file lists, which enumerate the legacy data in its original and final forms, and in a formal essay written by Kumari.
-Preliminary, interim, and final reports sent by Adrian S. Wisnicki to the project team document how the team's knowledge of the legacy collection evolved over time.
+Preliminary, interim, and final reports sent by Wisnicki to the project team document how the team's knowledge of the legacy collection evolved over time.

-5. MODS Files - The previous phase of Livingstone Online (2004-2010) resulted in the creation of a comprehensive MySQL database of original Livingstone items.
-The LEAP team, led by Claudia Horning (University of California, Los Angeles), Elizabeth McAulay, and Adrian S. Wisnicki and with support from Frank Smutniak (University of Nebraska-Lincoln), converted this database into a series of enhanced and expanded MODS records.
+5. MODS Files (12.4 MB) - The previous phase of Livingstone Online (2004-2010) resulted in the creation of a comprehensive MySQL database of original Livingstone items.
+The LEAP team, led by Claudia Horning (Metadata Specialist, UCLA Library).
+Metadata specialist for LEAP., Lisa McAulay (Librarian, UCLA Digital Library Program).
+Institutional co-lead for LEAP., and Adrian S. Wisnicki (Assistant Professor, University of Nebraska-Lincoln).
+Director of Livingstone Online, LEAP, and the Livingstone Spectral Imaging Project. and with support from Frank Smutniak (Web Developer, Center for Digital Research in the Humanities, University of Nebraska-Lincoln).
+Web developer for LEAP., converted this database into a series of enhanced and expanded MODS records.

-6. TEI Conversion and Encoding - James Cummings (Oxford University), one of the world's leading Text Encoding Initiative (TEI) specialists, produced a comprehensive report on Livingstone Online legacy transcriptions (over 650 files), converted these files from the P4 to P5 standard, and collaborated with the LEAP team to develop a new transcription manual and set of supporting documents and templates.
+6. TEI Conversion and Encoding (3.1 MB) - James Cummings (Senior Academic Research Technology Specialist, IT Services, University of Oxford).
+TEI specialist for Livingstone Online and the Livingstone Spectral Imaging Project., one of the world's leading Text Encoding Initiative (TEI) specialists, produced a comprehensive report on Livingstone Online legacy transcriptions (over 650 files), converted these files from the P4 to P5 standard, and collaborated with the LEAP team to develop a new transcription manual and set of supporting documents and templates.

-7. Website Mockups and Documentation - LEAP led to the redesign of the Livingstone Online website to cater to modern aesthetic and political sensibilities.
-Led by Angela Aliff (Indiana University of Pennsylvania), the "LEAP Aesthetic Action Team" produced a series of full mockups (plus documentation) to guide the work of implementing the new site.
+7. Website Mockups and Documentation (13.1 MB) - LEAP led to the redesign of the Livingstone Online website to cater to modern aesthetic and political sensibilities.
+Led by Angela Aliff (Graduate Student, Indiana University of Pennsylvania).
+Research assistant and interface designer for Livingstone Online., the "LEAP Aesthetic Action Team" produced a series of full mockups (plus documentation) to guide the work of implementing the new site.

-8. Report on Fall 2014 UK Collaborator Meetings - To mark LEAP's one-year anniversary, Adrian S. Wisnicki made a one-week trip to the UK for meeting with collaborators and stakeholders in Edinburgh, Glasgow, and London to review ongoing project results and to solicit feedback.
+8. Report on Fall 2014 UK Collaborator Meetings (151 KB) - To mark LEAP's one-year anniversary, Adrian S. Wisnicki (Assistant Professor, University of Nebraska-Lincoln).
+Director of Livingstone Online, LEAP, and the Livingstone Spectral Imaging Project. made a one-week trip to the UK for meeting with collaborators and stakeholders in Edinburgh, Glasgow, and London to review ongoing project results and to solicit feedback.
 Wisnicki's report to the project team captures the many outcomes of this visit and highlights the importance of face-to-face collaboration in projects such as LEAP.

-9. Outreach Program Final Report - Kate Simpson (Edinburgh Napier University) and Megan Ward (Oregon State University) worked together with the David Livingstone Center and the National Library of Scotland to create a web-based educational resource for Livingstone Online.
+9. Outreach Program Final Report (1.0 MB) - Kate Simpson (Graduate Student, Edinburgh Napier University).
+Project scholar and UK outreach coordinator for Livingstone Online. and Megan Ward (Assistant Professor, Oregon State University).
+Co-director of Livingstone Online, LEAP, and the Livingstone Spectral Imaging Project. worked together with the David Livingstone Center and the National Library of Scotland to create a web-based educational resource for Livingstone Online.
 Using a series of eleven worksheets, teachers can guide students aged 9 to 13 in learning about the life and work of David Livingstone.
 This report details the process of creating an education resource that will help students explore many important nineteenth-century issues that continue to resonate in our own time.